violenzae/marlowe-movie-recommend/Work.md

 having a hard time accessing the parameters within json.. will probably just follow along with tutorial to add to database and access from there.

-setting up the mongodb database and schema and connecting to backend .
+setting up the mongodb database and schema and connecting to backend . installing mongoose.

+oh god dammmmn i got the json right in the save state so i don't need the database for now! yessss.